sw24f/jump-start-with-git-WK-001-001/learningGit.md

 Today I learned how to use Git and GitHub, these tools are very useful.
 - Learned how to save changes using git commit.
 - Encountered some common bugs while practicing.
+- GitHub Basics: GitHub is a web-based platform for hosting files in repositories, tracking changes, and collaborating on projects using Git.